inf380p/inf380p.github.io/_posts/alm7468/2022-09-22-alm7468-reflection-so-far.md

 ```
 **What’s still fuzzy for you?
 What will you do to make sure you can resolve your fuzziness?**
 Example:
-<iframe src="https://trinket.io/embed/python/ae82180497" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
+    <iframe src="https://trinket.io/embed/python/baa7b987bc" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 I wanted to pause Tina after she restates the order, this would allow the user to read the message, then produce a user input request (eventually a clickable response)  where the user confirms their order.
 Then the next comment Tina makes would depend on the user response (“if” parameters).
 I still don’t entirely understand how to pause Tina.
 I tried sleep and delay, but it slowed her and did not make her sit stagnant.
 I tried importing the sleep module from time like “Interactive Games” example on the Aug 25th Class Notes.
 I always get errors. hmmmm what am I doing wrong?
 I ended up commenting the section away two weeks ago and not looking at it again.

-**What problem solving strategies have been working for you?
-Give an example.**
+**What problem solving strategies have been working for you?**
-Mostly trial and error, comparing my work to code examples from class, the textbook exercises, thinking in terms of the number scale/grid, being curious about what could be possible and how, Googling methods.
+Mostly trial and error, comparing my work to code examples from class, the textbook exercises, being curious about what could be possible and how, and finally, just Googling.